nataliababic/swdevel-lab-hfarm/README.md

 7. Click the "Run" button in each container.

-This will start both the frontend and backend containers and automatically install the required libraries such as pandas, FastAPI and Holidays.
+This will start both the frontend and backend containers and automatically install the required libraries such as pandas and Holidays.

 > **NOTE:** Uncomment the lines in the Dockerfiles that follow the section labelled `Command to run the application` and comment out the ones labelled `Command to keep the container running`.
 This will allow you to access the backend and frontend, as described in Point 3.